yuryshulaev/satori/README.md

 ### Modifiers

-Element modifiers are passed as a first argument to an element factory function:
+Element modifiers are passed as the first argument to an element factory function:

 ```javascript
 view.div({…}, content)